griffithlab/rnaseq_tutorial_wiki/Kallisto.md

 ```

-## Compare transcript abundance estimates from Kallisto to isoform abundance estimates from StringTie
+## Compare transcript and gene abundance estimates from Kallisto to isoform abundance estimates from StringTie and counts from HtSeq-Count
-How similar are the results we obtained from Kallisto to those from StringTie?
+How similar are the results we obtained from each approach?

 We can compare the expression value for each Ensembl transcript from chromosome 22 as well as the ERCC spike in controls.

-To do this comparison, we need to gather the expression estimates for each of our replicates from both approaches.
-The Kallisto results were neatly organized into a single file above.
-Next we need to obtain the transcript expression results from StringTie (e.g. `$RNA_HOME/expression/stringtie/ref_only/HBR_Rep1_ERCC-Mix2/XXXXXXX)`.
+To do this comparison, we need to gather the expression estimates for each of our replicates from each approach.
+The Kallisto transcript results were neatly organized into a single file above.
+For Kallisto gene expression estimates, we will simply sum the TPM values for transcripts of the same gene.
+Though it is 'apples-to-oranges', we can also compare Kallisto and StringTie expression estimates to the raw read counts from HtSeq-Count (but only at the gene level in this case).
+The following R script will pull together the various expression matrix files we created in previous steps and create some visualizations to compare them (for both transcript and gene estimates).

 ```bash